The Computational Complexity of Counting Linear Regions in ReLU Neural Networks

-\paragraph{Complexity of counting regions in deep networks} \citet{wang2022estimation} showed that deciding if a deep neural network has more than $K$ regions is NP-hard.
+\paragraph{Complexity of counting regions in networks with more than one hidden layer} \citet{wang2022estimation} showed that deciding if a deep neural network has more than $K$ regions is NP-hard.
 In \Cref{sec:deep} we improve upon \citet{wang2022estimation} in several aspects.
 While the hardness by \citet{wang2022estimation} only applies to networks with logarithmically growing depth (in the input dimension), we show that hardness can be proved for every constant number of hidden layers $\geq 2$ and even in the case $K=1$, that is, for deciding if the network has more than one linear region.
 Our reduction also implies running-time lower bounds based on the exponential-time hypothesis.
 We furthermore show that, unless common complexity assumptions fail, one cannot even approximate the number of regions within an exponential factor in polynomial time.

 \paragraph{Counting regions using polynomial space} While most of our results are concerned with lower bounds, in \Cref{sec:pspace}, we turn our attention towards proving an \emph{upper} bound on the computational complexity of region counting. \citet{wang2022estimation} proved\footnote{The proof by \citet{wang2022estimation} works for a different definition than claimed in their paper; see \Cref{sec:flaws}.} that for one definition of linear regions, the problem can be solved in exponential time.
 We show the stronger statement that for three of our definitions, polynomial space is sufficient.